How CBD Works – Understanding CBD and the ECS.

 What is CBD?

 Cannabinoids are complex chemical compounds that act on receptors in cells.
-There are 113 different cannabinoids found in the hemp and marijuana plant, however the two primary cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
-Both hemp and marijuana are genus of Cannabis sativa, but with varying differences.
+There are 113 different cannabinoids found in the hemp and marijuana plant, however, the two primary cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+Both hemp and marijuana are a genus of Cannabis sativa, but with varying differences.

 - Marijuana grows with higher percentages of THC (psychoactive; causes a feeling of “high”), and lower percentages of CBD (non-intoxicating).